This is now a classic. And with my family, a favorite go-to’s, good eats!

 Watch “Mississippi Roast Recipe That ‘Owns The Internet'” on YouTube

-And I found a video that shows the steps (BELOW/ Whip It Up)…because this recipe seems so odd when you read it and put it together.
+This recipe seems so odd when you read it and put it together.
 It is however just as easy as it sounds; literally putting ingredients in slow cooker and leaving it.
 Although I did choose to sear mine first.
 As odd as it sounds, it really is GOOD and will now become one of our go-to recipes.

 Since the original is such a big hit and “owns the internet”… I wanted to follow it exactly as is.
 It is flexible though.
 And how you serve it is to your preference also.
 My daughter wanted it on mashed potatoes.
 Egg noodles or rice would be nice.
-This would be great on a good hoagie roll or crostini or a good artison, crusty Italian bread too.
+This would be great on a good hoagie roll or a good artison, crusty bread too.

 Delish and video below explains: